 For this fixed-point problem the discretization corresponds to inserting a projection operator $\mathcal{P}_L$ onto the space of discontinuous piecewise polynomials of degree $m-1$ in between the nonlinearity and an integral operator.
 This formulation ensures that the space of numerical solutions $y^L$ consists of continuous $1$-periodic piecewise polynomials of degree $m$.
 Theorem~\ref{thm:conv} in section~\ref{sec:convergence} establishes convergence for the discretized fixed-point problem.

-We list basic properties of mildly differentiable functionals in Section~\ref{sec:mild}.
-Validity of the chain rule ensures that $t\mapsto TG_\mathrm{FDE}(y(t+(\cdot)/T,p)$ is in $C^\ell$ if $y\in C^\ell$ and $G_\mathrm{FDE}$ is $\ell$ times mildly differentiable.
 Mild differentiability of $G_\mathrm{FDE}$ helps us in section~\ref{sec:convergence} to establish consistence and stability of the numerical method and the smallness of the nonlinear terms, leading to the proof of Theorem~\ref{thm:conv} and, hence, Theorem~\ref{res:thm:conv}.